SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/pre-populate-field.md

 ***

-## How to Use
+## How to Use the Prepopulate Form Field

-Let's assume we want to pre-populate the "Title" field on the Personal Details form.
-We want to use existing user data, located in "User" state in our SPA.
-First, we need to adjust our Personal Details form, and add JSON configuration to the "Title" field.
+Let's assume you want to prepopulate the "Title" field on the Personal Details form.
+You want to use the existing user data, located in the "User" state in FSA SPA.
+First, you need to adjust the Personal Details form, and add JSON configuration to the "Title" field.

-Looking from JSON perspective, it should look similar to this:
+A JSON example that illustrates this:

 ```typescript
 {